zetelight/final_project/README.md

 ## Test

 - nosetests is ready for testing but it only works for a specified calendar (my calendar actually)
+- To test "Share Link", using two different browsers will be strongly recommended (currently it only works on localhost.
+I may try to deploy it on Cloud-server)
 ## Usage

 ```